anishkumar28/javascript-concepts/README.md

-# Timw, tide and JavaScript waits for none
+# Time, tide and JavaScript waits for none